Culture & Tradition

 Food and drink

-Argentina is a meat eater's delight: the classic asado
+Argentina is a carnivore's paradise: the classic asado

 is an unmissable barbecue which includes parts of the cow you never knew existed (or would perhaps prefer not to think about).
 In the northern province of Jujuy, llama is a speciality: accompanied by Andean potatoes, of which there are hundreds of varieties of all shape, size and colour.